 -

-Allison Dibble of University of Maine for a proposal titled "Status of Amelanchier nantucketensis, Nantucket Shadbush (Rosaceae: Maloideae), a narrow endemic of coastal Massachusetts"
+Allison Dibble of University of Maine - "Status of Amelanchier nantucketensis, Nantucket Shadbush (Rosaceae: Maloideae), a narrow endemic of coastal Massachusetts"

 - 1989